maykinmedia/charts/charts/openinwoner/README.md

         disabled: true
 ```

 After deploying Elastic Search, the indices need to be built.
-If the value `settings.searchInexInitContainer`
+If the value `settings.searchIndexInitContainer`
 is set to `true` this will be done automatically with an init container.

 ### Django specific configuration